williamcanin/chameleon-jek/_posts/blog/2015-01-15-sample-post.md

 > publications.
 >
 > You have the possibility to show youtube videos easily through the
-> "Chameleon Theme" with its plugin "youtube".
+> "Chameleon Jek" with its plugin "youtube".

 ## Image left